On Scaling Up 3D Gaussian Splatting Training: Additional Experiments Setting and Statistics

 Table \ref{table:appendix-stats-scale-rubble}, \ref{table:appendix-stats-scale-mat} and \ref{table:appendix-stats-scale-bicycle} show the increased reconstruction quality with more gaussians.
 While many hyperparameters influence the number of Gaussians created by densification, we focused on adjusting three key parameters: (1) the stop iteration for densification, (2) the threshold for initiating densification, and (3) the threshold for deciding whether to split or clone a Gaussian.
 Initially, we gradually increased the densification stop iteration to 5,000 iterations.
 However, due to the pruning mechanism, this adjustment alone proved insufficient.
 Consequently, we also lowered the two thresholds to generate more Gaussians.
 For a fair comparison, all other densification parameters—such as the interval, start iteration, and opacity reset interval—were kept constant.
 For the Rubble scene, each experiment run for the same 125 epochs, exposing models to 200,000 images, ensuring consistency.
 Although training larger models for longer durations and lowering the positional learning rate improved results in my observations, we maintained consistent training steps and learning rates across all experiments to ensure fairness.

 Table \ref{table:appendix-stats-throughput-ngpu-rubble}, \ref{table:appendix-stats-throughput-ngpu-train} show the Throughput Scalability by Increasing batch size and leveraging more GPUs, for Rubble and Train scene, respectively.
 Essentially, more GPUs and larger batch size give higher throughput.
+More GPUs provide more computational power while larger batch size can utilze these GPUs better.

 Table \ref{table:appendix-stats-n3dgs-ngpu-rubble} demonstrates that additional GPUs increase available memory for more Gaussians, evaluated on the Rubble scene with various batch sizes reflecting different levels of activation memory usage.
-Essentially, more GPUs provide additional memory to store Gaussians, while a larger batch size increases activation memory usage, leaving less memory available for Gaussians."
+We can achieve linear scaling as illustrated in Figure \ref{fig:n3dgs_vs_ngpu}.
+Essentially, more GPUs provide additional memory to store Gaussians, while a larger batch size increases activation memory usage, leaving less memory available for Gaussians.